-Education is the primary agent of transformation towards My Latest News sustainable concept of development, increasing people’s capacities to transform their visions for society into reality.
-Education not only provides scientific and technical skills, it also provides the motivation and social support for pursuing and applying them.
+Education is the primary agent of transformation towards My Latest News sustainable development concept, increasing people’s capacities to transform their visions for society into reality.
+Education not only provides scientific and technical skills, but it also provides the motivation and social support for pursuing and applying them.
 For this reason, society must be deeply concerned that much of current education falls far short of what is required.
-When we say this, it reflects the very necessities across the cultures that allow everyone become responsible towards quality enhancement.
+When we say this, it reflects the very necessities across the cultures that allow everyone to become responsible for quality enhancement.

 RELATED ARTICLES :

 - Char Lois turned into the lifeblood of her family.

 - Affected man or woman Abandonment – Home Health Care Elements of the Cause of Movement for Abandonment

 - Higher Education and Society For Better World

 Some argued that educating for the sustainable concept of development ran the risk of programming.
 In contrast, others wondered whether asking schools to take the lead in the transition to sustainable development was asking too much of teachers.
 These debates were compounded by the desire of many, predominantly environmental, NGOs to contribute to educational planning without the requisite understanding of how education systems work, how educational change and innovation takes place, and relevant curriculum development, professional development, and instructive values.
 Not realizing that effective educational change takes time, others were critical of governments not acting more quickly.

 Consequently, many international, regional, and national initiatives have contributed to an expanded and refined understanding of education’s meaning for the sustainable concept of development.
 For example, Education International, the major umbrella group of teachers’ unions and associations globally, has issued a declaration and action plan to promote sustainable development through education.
 A common agenda in all of these is the need for an integrated approach through which all communities, government entities, collaborate in developing a shared understanding of and commitment to policies, strategies, and programs of education for the sustainable concept of development.